-- By type of vehicle: Passengers and drivers of pick-up trucks are less likely to use their seat belt, than those in passenger cars, minivans and SUVs; the rate of seat belt use by occupants in pick-ups is only 92.0% compared to the national average of 95.3%.
+- Passengers and drivers of pickup trucks are less likely to use their seat belt than those in cars, minivans and SUVs; the rate of seat belt use by occupants in pickups is only 92% compared to the national average of 95.3%.

-- By where you sit: Back seat passengers also don't feel the need to buckle up as often.
+- Back seat passengers are less likely to buckle up than those in front.
 The rate of seat belt use was much lower among back seat passengers at 89.2%, compared to front seat passengers at 95.5%.

-- By age: Another interesting fact is that regardless of sex, seat belt use generally increases as drivers age.
+- Seat belt use generally increases as drivers age.
 Perhaps we learn as we get older that seatbelts really do exist for a reason; they keep us safe.

-So how does seat belt use in Canada affect your car insurance premiums?
+Seat belt use in Canada: How does not buckling up affect your car insurance premium?